 Step 2.
-If you do have an itinerary in mind and your specific interest of what to enjoy in your tour, just fill out our customize formand send it to our tour consultant.
+If you do have an itinerary in mind and your specific interest in what to enjoy on your tour, just fill out we customize the form and send it to our tour consultant.
 They will get back to you with the most sensible plan and quotation just as you desired.

 From our perspective, the best tours for First-time visitors to Vietnam should be from 7 days to 20 days, according to your schedule.
 Check below for our best classic tours for first-time visitors:

-Vietnam Glance Tour – 9 Days: Vietnam Glance Tour is ideal for the first-time visitor to Vietnam, taking in all of the main highlights in just under 10 days.
-You will be enjoying the very best bits of the country in culture, nature and cuisine.
+Vietnam Glance Tour – 9 Days: Vietnam Glance Tour is ideal for first-time visitors to Vietnam, taking in all of the main highlights in just under 10 days.
+You will be enjoying the very best bits of the country in culture, nature, and cuisine.
 Price from US$ 963 per person.

 Best of Vietnam Tour – 12 Days: Best of Vietnam Tour 12-day tour is ideal for travelers with more time budget, featuring many attractions that Vietnam has to offer.
-Highlights include Halong Bay’s overnight cruise, Danang The Golden Bridge, world’s heritages of Hue and Hoi An, a homestay in Mekong Delta and two central urbans Hanoi and Ho Chi Minh city.
+Highlights include Halong Bay’s overnight cruise, Danang The Golden Bridge, the world’s heritage of Hue and Hoi An, a homestay in Mekong Delta, and two central urban Hanoi and Ho Chi Minh city.
 Price from US$ 1295 per person (used to be $1314)